connormmckelvey/Krazys-Auto-Clicker/README.md

 # Krazy's Auto Clicker

 This is a desktop application I built out using customtkinter, and pynput.
-This app has customizable start/pause and quit keys as well as varriable delay inbetween clicks.
+This app has customizable start/pause and quit keys as well as variable delay in-between clicks.

 DOWNLOAD AND USAGE:
 1. Download the 'Krazy's Clicker.zip'